-As with humans, a decline in vigor makes plants more susceptible to other problems.
+As with humans, a decline in vigor makes plants more susceptible to other problems (Figure 1).
 Insects and diseases, alone or in combination, may cause tree decline and eventual death.
 In unmanaged forests, natural forces determine which trees are removed.
 In managed forests, professional foresters make the decisions about which trees will be removed to achieve management objectives.

 Various stresses cause reduced tree vigor and allow secondary diseases and insects to cause further decline or death of branches, roots, or sometimes entire trees.
 One of the major causes of stress in trees is planting them in locations to which they are not suited.
 Some examples: